-The Jobs Support Scheme1 ("JSS") was announced at the Budget 2020 (the "Unity Budget") on 18 February 2020.
+The Jobs Support Scheme ("JSS") was announced at the Budget 2020 (the "Unity Budget") on 18 February 2020.
 The purpose of the JSS is to provide wage support to employers to help them retain their local employees (Singapore Citizens and Permanent Residents) during this period of economic uncertainty.
 Employers who have made CPF contributions for their local employees will qualify for the payouts under JSS.

-The JSS was enhanced subsequently in the three supplementary budgets (the "Resilience Budget", the "Solidarity Budget" and the "Fortitude Budget") announced on 26 March 2020, 6 April 2020 and 26 May 2020 respectively.
-The Singapore Government will co-fund the wages of local employees for ten months.
+The JSS was enhanced subsequently in the three supplementary budgets (the "Resilience Budget", the "Solidarity Budget", the "Fortitude Budget") and in the the Ministerial Statement on Continued Support for Workers and Jobs ("Ministerial Statement") announced on 26 March 2020, 6 April 2020, 26 May 2020 and 17 August 2020 respectively.
+The Singapore Government will co-fund the wages of local employees for 17 months.